Package Torello.Java

 public static java.lang.Class<?> readClass (java.lang.String classFileName, java.lang.String... possibleClassNames) throws java.io.IOException

-Attempts to read ajava.lang.Class
+Attempts to read ajava.lang.Classfrom a class-file.

-NOTE: It is not neccessarily always knownst to the programmer what the Full-Package Class-Name of theclass
+It is not neccessarily always knownst to the programmer what the Full-Package Class-Name of theclassthat's inside the class-file actually is.- Parameters:

--Parameter.
+classFileName- The name of any class-file on the File-System.possibleClassNames- If the exact Full-Package Name of the class being read is known, then that ought to be the onlyStringpassed to this Var-ArgsString-Parameter.
 If there are multiple possibilities, pass all of them, and all we be used in an attempt to parse & load this class.

-in the Class-File is? - What the name of the
+Classin the Class-File is? - What the name of the

-being used in that Class-File is?
+Packagebeing used in that Class-File is?

-So, for now, a Var-ArgsString
+So, for now, a Var-ArgsString-Array is required.

-) parameter instead.
+To add insult to injury, the standard Java Exception class'TypeNotPresentException'doesn't have a constructor that accepts a'message'parameter (it accepts a'typeName') parameter instead.
 As a result, if this method throws that exception, the error-message printed has a few 'extranneous characters' BOTH before the actual message, AND after it.
 It is staying this way because Java's Description of that exception matches precisely with its use here.- What the name of the

 - Returns: